 It might be summertime, but we’re already looking forward to Halloween in Disney World (it’s one of our favorite times of the year)!

-But as the parks get ready to reopen, Disney has shared that parades, fireworks, and character meet and greets are halted for the time being and Mickey’s Not-So-Scary Halloween Party has been canceled for 2020.
+But in the weeks surrounding the parks reopening, Disney has shared that parades, fireworks, and character meet and greets are halted for the time being and Mickey’s Not-So-Scary Halloween Party has been canceled for 2020.

 But never fear, ghosts and ghoulies!
 Since there will be NO party this year, we’re taking a look at how guests can STILL celebrate Halloween in the parks.